ElmeTabassum/elmetabassum.github.io/README.md

 ### Master of Science

 University of Hamburg, Hamburg, Germany

-Molecular Plant Science
+<br>Molecular Plant Science

-From October 2019 to Present
+<br>From October 2019 to Present

 ### Bachelor of Science

 Shahjalal University of Science & Technology (SUST), Sylhet, Bangladesh

-Major in Genetic Engineering and Biotechnology
+<br>Major in Genetic Engineering and Biotechnology

-From April 2014 to June 2018
+<br>From April 2014 to June 2018

 ## Awards